Shah Nawaz Khan (general): Indian National Army trials

 Khan was tried, along with General Prem Sahgal and Colonel Gurbaksh Singh Dhillon and Brigadier Habib ur Rehman of Panjeri (Bhimber) for "waging war against the King Emperor" in a public court martial at the Red Fort in Delhi.
 They were defended by Sir Tej Bahadur Sapru, Jawaharlal Nehru, Asaf Ali, Bhulabhai Desai, Kailash Nath Katju and others based on the defence that they should be treated as prisoners of war as they were not paid mercenaries but bona fide soldiers of a legal government, the Provisional Government of Free India, or the Azad Hind Government, "however misinformed or otherwise they had been in their notion of patriotic duty towards their country" and as such they recognized the free Indian state as their sovereign and not the British sovereign.
 During the trial, Khan cited the differential treatment meted out to Indian versus British soldiers in the Indian Army.
 In his testimony, Khan testified that no Indian officers were given the command of a division and only one was allowed to command a Brigade.
 Khan was given the death sentence by the court but that sentence was reduced to cashiering by the Commander-in-Chief of the Indian Army.

-After the Indian National Army (INA) of Subhas Chandra Bose surrendered to British forces, officers and soldiers of the INA were arrested.
-Major General Shah Nawaz Khan, Col Prem Kumar, Brigadier Habib ur Rehman of Panjeri (Bhimber) and Col. Gurbaksh Singh Dhillon were tried in court.
-Upon the directive of Allama Mashriqi, the Khaksars made great efforts for their release and their efforts did not go in vain.
-During a visit to the Khaksar Tehrik headquarters, Major General Shah Nawaz thanked Allama Mashriqi for obtaining their release.
-The General also thanked the Khaksars and stated, "We are highly grateful to the Khaksar Tehrik for their efforts in obtaining our release". ("Al-Islah" dated 11 January 1946).
-On this occasion, Major General Shah Nawaz Khan and Col. Prem Kumar Sahgal were photographed with the founder of the Khaksar Tehrik (Khaksar Movement), the respected Allama Mashriqi.